John R. Evans Jr.

-John R. Evans Jr. is a United States Army lieutenant general who serves as the commanding general of United States Army North since September 9, 2021.
-He most recently served as the commanding general of the United States Army Cadet Command and Fort Knox from May 18, 2018 to August 3, 2021.
-Previously, he served as the commanding General of the United States Army Special Operations Aviation Command from July 2016 to May 2018.
+John R. Evans Jr. (born February 19, 1966) is a retired United States Army lieutenant general who last served as the commanding general of United States Army North from 2021 to 2024.
+He most recently served as the commanding general of the United States Army Cadet Command and Fort Knox from 2018 to 2021.
+Previously, he served as the commanding General of the United States Army Special Operations Aviation Command from 2016 to 2018.

 Evans is a 1988 graduate of Appalachian State University with a Bachelor of Science degree in criminal justice.
 He completed flight training to become an army aviator in 1990.
 Evans later earned a Master of Arts degree in adult education from Kansas State University and a second Master of Arts degree in national security and strategic studies from the Naval War College.
+Evans additionally served as a Chief of Staff of the Army Federal Executive Fellow at the Brookings Institution in Washington, DC from 2014 to 2015.